TJP24006/SWBio_TJP_Data_Science_Coursework/README.txt

 3. Import the data from the dataset, and run data cleaning code.
 When cleaned_LESAPeakdata.csv is outputted, double check that no 'NaN' values are present.

-4. If using own data, make sure peak areas the following peak areas are recorded: Desmosterol, Desmosterol-D6, Cholesterol, Cholesterol-D7, 24S-hydroxycholesterol and 24R/S-hydroxycholesterol-D7.
-Also ensure own data is in the data folder is in the same directory as n_Off-Tissue_model.ipynb.
+4. If using own data, make sure the following peak areas are recorded: Desmosterol, Desmosterol-D6, Cholesterol, Cholesterol-D7, 24S-hydroxycholesterol and 24R/S-hydroxycholesterol-D7.
+Also ensure own data is in the data folder, in the same directory as On_Off-Tissue_model.ipynb.

 5. Run the rest of the pipeline to construct model based off KNN algorithm, and evaluate model performance with final 'Model evaluation' secton.